search ]

 GEO vs SEO: What is Generative Engine Optimization?

 This guide will explain what GEO is, how it compares to classic SEO, why it matters now, and how you can start optimizing your site for the future of AI-driven search.
+This post is part of my AEO checklist for WordPress.

-GEO is about optimizing your content for AI-powered, answer-generating engines, rather than only for the traditional search engine results page (SERP).
+GEO is about optimizing your content for AI-powered, answer-generating engines – rather than only for the traditional search engine results page (SERP).

 What is GEO?